neagle/generator-amp-publish-plugin/README.md

 # generator-amp-publish-plugin [![NPM version][npm-image]][npm-url] [![Build status][travis-image]][travis-url]

+**Note:** Since this is for use on an internal AOL product, it's hosted in my public Github account purely for reference.
+It's still open-source; you can use any part of the code you want.

 A fancy [Yeoman](http://yeoman.io) generator for AMP Publish plugins and screens.
 It sets you up with a convenient system for developing and debugging plugins and screens from local files, even after they're published and in use.

 Features: